Navy Log: Staff and sponsors

 Sam Gallu was the producer.
 In 1955, the New York and Washington chapters of the Navy League of the United States awarded him a citation of appreciation.
 In 1957, he received a distinguished public service award from the Navy for his efforts related to Navy Log.
 CBS Television Film Sales was the distributor.

 Allan Sloane was the writer, and Tom Connors was the production manager.
 John Ewing was the art director, and Fred Steiner was the music director.

-Sponsors for the series included W. A. Shaeffer Pens, Maytag, American Tobacco, and U. S. Rubber.
+Sponsors for the series included W. A. Shaeffer Pens, Maytag, American Tobacco, and the United States Rubber Company.

 Reception

 Navy Log used a fictionalized — rather than documentary — approach for its presentation of stories.
 Executive producer Leslie Harris contrasted it with Victory at Sea, which NBC presented as a documentary.
 Harris said the documentary treatment created too large a scope and failed to let viewers feel "close to any of the participants" or view action as those on hand saw it.

 In at least one broadcast, fictionalization stirred discontent.
-The crew of the only patrol craft that sank a German submarine during World War II saw their presidential-citation-winning efforts turned into what a newspaper columnist described as "a comedy of errors".
+The crew of the PC-565, only patrol craft that sank a German submarine during World War II, saw their presidential-citation-winning efforts turned into what a newspaper columnist described as "a comedy of errors".
 Jo Coppola wrote in Newsday that the men involved said the facts and circumstances were not shown correctly.

 Columnist Hal Humphrey described the first two episodes of the series as having excellent production quality but needing a higher quality of writing.
 He described some of the lines as "very trite and corny dialogue".
 A review in The New York Times of the first ABC episode said, "Action shots in the later part of the half hour were exciting and graphic, but the acting and dialogue in general were rather routine."
 An unsigned review in the trade publication Broadcasting noted that the program needed "a firmer hand at editing" to avoid elements that appeared amateurish..